Protect yourself from the cold with these cruelty-free vegan insulated jackets + buying guide to help you pick the

 Find the right insulated jacket and you’ll likely become inseparable.
 They’re the perfect outer layer to keep you feeling warm and protected from the elements with minimal weight.
 It’s an invaluable piece of kit which should be on every outdoors packing list – it’s always on ours!

-Nowadays the variety of synthetic insulated jackets is huge with different styles designed to handle every type of use and environment.
-You’ll find budget options all the way up to technical masterpieces used for Arctic exploration.
+Nowadays the variety of synthetic insulated jackets is huge, with different styles designed to handle every type of use and environment.
+You’ll find simple budget options going all the way up to technical masterpieces used for Arctic exploration.